Being a single parent is hard…

 Find affordable child care

 Just like there are financial assistance programs there are also child care assistance programs.
 I was paying $225 a week for three days a week before applying for assistance, now it’s less than $100 an entire MONTH, for five days a week!
+If you are lucky enough to have a relative for child care?
+Even better!

 Other mom friends

 Making mom (or dad) friends can help you as a person.
 Having that support system who understands the struggles of parenting as much as you do truly makes a difference.
+Whether you do a weekly meetup or even a simple FaceTime call every other month, having someone there to support you that understands the difficulty of parenthood is a plus.

 Make time for yourself